cixtor/slackapi/README.md

 - [x] `im.mark` - Sets the read cursor in a direct message channel.
 - [x] `im.myHistory` - Displays messages of the current user from direct message channel.
 - [x] `im.open` - Opens a direct message channel.
+- [ ] `im.replies` - Retrieve a thread of messages posted to a direct message conversation
 - [x] `im.purgeHistory` - Deletes history of messages and events from direct message channel.
+- [ ] `migration.exchange` - For Enterprise Grid workspaces, map local user IDs to global user IDs
 - [x] `mpim.close` - Closes a multiparty direct message channel.
 - [x] `mpim.history` - Fetches history of messages and events from a multiparty direct message.
 - [x] `mpim.list` - Lists multiparty direct message channels for the calling user.